ErikPGJ/python_solo/MISC_CONVENTIONS.md

 organized for SolO L2 & L3 datasets at IRFU.
 Directory paths:
 `<instrument>/<DTDN>/<year>/<month>/<dataset file>`.

-Item ID : Subset of SolO dataset file name in SolO's filenaming convention.
+Item ID : SOAR uses this term in SOAR's datasets tables.
+Subset of SolO dataset file name in SolO's filenaming convention.
 Type of return value from SOAR when requesting table of datasets.
 Essentially DATASET_ID + time interval in official filename.